George Supreeth

 Managing Stuff in Org mode

-Sometimes stuff evolves at alarming speeds.
+Stuff is information that enters your life with no specific purpose.
+At first, it is never clear what stuff means or what you should do with it.
+Sometimes it evolves at alarming speeds.
 It could turn into a project, a speaking event or an insight that could spark a new venture overnight.
 Or it could crawl, and sulk and drop dead one day.

 How does stuff come about?
 Imagine you’re flying somewhere and get to chatting with the passenger next to you.
 It looks like you can work together sometime, maybe, so you exchange phone numbers and agree to stay in touch.